Lights out: Power cut in California to prevent deadly fires

 "People have refrigerators full of food," he said.
 "It leaves this whole community scrambling around trying to save their food or their job or whatever it is."

-More than 500,000 customers in Northern California were without power, the utility said, and about 300,000 more outages were planned later Wednesday to prevent its equipment from sparking wildfires during winds forecast to build.
+More than 500,000 customers in Northern California were without power, the utility said, and about 250,000 more outages were planned later Wednesday to prevent its equipment from sparking wildfires during winds that are forecast to build.
 About 2 million people were expected to be affected for up to several days.

+The utility took drastic action because of hot, dry Diablo winds sweeping into Northern California, said Scott Strenfel, PG&E's principal meteorologist.
+They were also part of a California-wide weather system that will produce Santa Ana winds in the south in the next day or so, he said.

+"These (weather) events historically are the events that cause the most destructive wildfires in California history," Strenfel said.

 "To everyone asking, 'Where's the wind?
 Where's the wind?'
 Don't worry, the wind is coming," said Steve Anderson, a meteorologist with the National Weather Service.
 "Obviously PG&E doesn't want to cut the power when there's already strong winds.
 You want to cut the power before it happens."